 I acknowledge that I am very #blessed in my journey.
 It was hard, and man, was it expensive to incorporate a company, but I did it.
 I still have a long way to go, though!

 I have many criticisms of the system here in Japan that seems like it exists to keep women at home.
-(Seriously, what’s up with that income cap?)
+(Seriously, what’s up with that income cap for dependents?)

 At the same time, I absolutely appreciate the maternity leave and childcare leave benefits in Japan.
 I don’t think I would have had the same positive experience without my city’s social programs for new and expecting mothers.